nikhil-gaur457/Programming_In_Java/README.md

 # Do some basics in java
-  hey guyz you all can see the codes for learning java from beginning.
+  hey guyz here i am having complete tutorial of java for beginners. you all can see the codes for learning java from beginning.